 The first hour after your baby’s birth is known as the "Golden Hour."
-During this time, we encourage healthy newborns to spend time skin-to-skin on mom’s chest.
-The diapered baby is placed directly on mom’s skin, and mom and baby are covered with a warm blanket.
+During this time, we encourage healthy newborns to spend time skin-to-skin on mom or dad's chest.
+The diapered baby is placed directly on the parent's skin, and both are covered with a warm blanket.
 This contact encourages bonding, improves your baby's immune system and regulates his or her temperature after birth.
 If you’re breastfeeding, it also improves your baby's ability to latch for the initial feeding.

-Although your baby can return to the nursery at any time, we suggest that healthy moms of healthy newborns spend 23 hours per day with their baby in their room.
+Although your baby can return to the nursery at any time, we suggest that healthy moms of healthy newborns spend 23 hours per day with their baby in their room, when possible.
 This practice can improve your knowledge of your baby's feeding cues and help you get to know your newborn.

 Your Baby's Healthcare

 - Breastfeeding is the best thing that you can do for you and your baby.
 Learn about breastfeeding resources available to you at Catholic Health.